- PART 1. IDENTITY AND NAME

 PART 1.
 IDENTITY AND NAME

-1.1 The Heritage Party exists as a Political Party registered with the UK Electoral Commission under the Political Parties, Elections and Referendums Act 2000 (PPERA).
+1.1 The Heritage Party exists as a Political Party registered with the UK Electoral Commission under the Political Parties, Elections and Referendums Act 2000 (PPERA) in both Great Britain and Northern Ireland.
 The registered name of the Party under the PPERA shall be the Heritage Party (hereinafter referred to as “the Party”).

 1.2 The Party may use additional names as may be registered from time to time with the Electoral Commission, as well as informal variants of and alternatives to its registered name as may be deemed by party officials to be appropriate.